Sara-Mill/SQL-Employee-Tracker/README.md

   <a name = 'questions'></a>
   ## Questions / Contact Details
-  This app can be found on my github page at (https://github.com/Sara-Mill).
+  This app can be found on my github page at [Sara-Mill](https://github.com/Sara-Mill).
-  Sara-Mill

-  If you have any questions or need to contact me about this app, I can be reached on Github or by email at [email](smilligan0183@gmail.com)
+  If you have any questions or need to contact me about this app, I can be reached on Github or by [email](smilligan0183@gmail.com)